1965 European Cup Winners' Cup final

-The 1965 European Cup Winners' Cup Final was a football match between West Ham United of England and 1860 Munich of West Germany.
+The 1965 European Cup Winners' Cup Final was a football match between 1860 Munich of West Germany and West Ham United of England.
 The final was held at Wembley Stadium in London on 19 May 1965.
 It was the final match of the 1964–65 European Cup Winners' Cup and the fifth European Cup Winners' Cup final since the competition's inception.